Bevan Rodd

-Bevan Rodd (born 26 August 2000) is an English professional rugby union player from the Dunoon, who plays for Sale Sharks as a Prop.
+Bevan Rodd (born 26 August 2000) is a professional rugby union player who plays as a prop for Premiership Rugby club Sale Sharks.
+He represents England at international level after qualifying on ancestry grounds.

-Career
+Club career

 Born in Scotland, Rodd grew up on the Isle of Man and was educated at The Buchan School.
 He later attended Sedbergh School and subsequently came through the Sale Sharks academy, making his professional debut against Northampton Saints in a Premiership Rugby Cup match under Steve Diamond in 2019.
-He really made his professional breakthrough the following season under the management of Paul Deacon and Alex Sanderson.
+Rodd really made his professional breakthrough the following season under the management of Paul Deacon and Alex Sanderson.

-Having become a regular starter for Sale at the age of twenty, on 4 April 2021 he was a starter against the Scarlets in Sale's 57–14 away Champions Cup victory.
+Having become a regular starter for Sale at the age of twenty, on 4 April 2021 Rodd was a starter against Scarlets in Sale's 57–14 away Champions Cup victory.
 He still figured in the starting XV a week later, for the quarter-final defeat against La Rochelle.

+Rodd scored a try during the 2022–23 Premiership Rugby final which Sale lost against Saracens to finish league runners up.